opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/mgPipe/README.md

 A livescript tutorial `mgPipeTutorial.mlx` and its correspondent version `mgPipeTutorial.m` are available in `tutorials/additionalTutorials/microbiomeModelingToolbox/`.

+## Funding

+This study received funding from the Luxembourg National Research Fund(FNR), through the ATTRACT programme (FNR/A12/01), and the OPEN grant (FNR/O16/11402054), as well as the European Research Council(ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 757922).

 ## Author & Documentation Date

 *Federico Baldini, 26.07.18*

+*Luxembourg Centre for Systems Biomedicine, University of Luxembourg, Campus Belval, Esch-sur-Alzette, Luxembourg*

 *[federico.baldini@uni.lu](federico.baldini@uni.lu)*